ByAU

 Pros:

-- Lower latency and higher throughput.
+- Look forward to reduced latency and improved throughput.

 Cons:

-- Security depends on sidechain validator set.
+- The security is heavily dependent on the sidechain validator set.

-- Possible fragmentation of security assumptions.
+- There's a risk of fragmentation in security assumptions.

 4.4 Best Practices